Skip to main content

 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO authenticated;

 Refresh the UI.
-If data still doesn’t show, check the browser console — you may be seeing JWT issues instead (anon key mismatch, session expired — log out and back in).
+If data still doesn’t appear, check the browser console — you may see JWT issues (anon key mismatch, expired session).
+Log out and back in.

 Performance

-• Use a t3.medium (4 GB RAM) or larger for comfortable agent work.
+• Upgrade to t3.medium (4 GB RAM) or larger

-• In the noVNC UI (top-left gear), drop quality to 6 and compression to 9 — cuts bandwidth ~3x at the cost of some visual fidelity.
+• In the noVNC UI (top-left gear icon): set quality to 6 and compression to 9 — cuts bandwidth ~3x

-If nothing above matches, open an issue at https://github.com/yourhq/yourhq/issues with:
+If nothing above matches, open an issue at github.com/yourhq/yourhq/issues with:

-• The exact error message (copy/paste, not a screenshot, so it’s searchable).
+• The exact error text (copy/paste, not a screenshot)

-• Output of docker compose logs for the failing container(s) — last 200 lines is usually enough.
+• docker compose logs output for the failing service — last 200 lines

-• Which host you’re running on: uname -a, cloud provider + instance type, or “local Mac/Linux”.
+• Host info: uname -a, cloud provider + instance type, or “Mac/Linux local”

 Diagnostic bundle